makeabilitylab/physcomp/communication/p5js-paint-io.md

 ### Building the paintbrush controller

-We finished an initial p5.js application.
-Now it's time to build the custom Arduino-based paintbrush controller.
-Recall that initially, we will simply transmit x,y brush location information.
+Now that we completed an initial PaintIO app with serial input support, it's time to build the custom Arduino-based paintbrush controller.
+Recall that initially, we will simply transmit x,y brush location information from Arduino to p5.js.
 We could really use any analog input sensor we want for this but for simplicity, we will start with our handy and reliable [potentiometer](../arduino/potentiometers.md).

 #### The initial paintbrush controller circuit